Warn users if assessment has no question numbers

 During the student testing, we encountered an exam that did not have any question numbers, and an exam that was a scanned document.
 We can probably detect these cases, and should warn the user about them, as the parser is never going to do well in these situations.

-#1 Updated by Sandeep Namilikonda about 11 years ago
+#1 Updated by Sandeep Namilikonda over 11 years ago

 (In reply to comment #0)